LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Introduction

 \section{Introduction}

+The growing availability of data and computational resources has established machine learning (ML) as a powerful tool across scientific disciplines.
+Despite this great success, many models operate as black boxes, limiting their transparency and reliability.
+This has driven demand for models that are not only accurate but also transparent, data-efficient, and consistent \cite{rudin_stop_2019,samek_explaining_2021}.
+Incorporating domain knowledge addresses several of these challenges \cite{von_Rueden_2021}.
+In scientific contexts, partial differential equations (PDEs) --- which govern a wide range of phenomena from physics to finance --- provide a natural framework for such integration. \emph{Physics-informed neural networks} (PINNs) \cite{raissi2019physics} represent the most prominent architecture in this field and have achieved strong results in diverse domains of application \cite{Karniadakis2021PhysicsInformed}.

-Partial differential equations (PDEs) appear in nearly every scientific discipline, from fluid dynamics to quantitative finance.
-This ubiquity makes the development of reliable and efficient PDE solvers a central challenge in the field of computational science.
-In particular, the goal is to find specific solutions of PDEs that satisfy additional initial and/or boundary conditions; this setting is commonly referred to as the initial-boundary value problem (IBVP).
-While classical numerical methods, such as finite difference and finite element techniques \cite{leveque2007finite}, can effectively address these problems, their computational cost increases dramatically with the dimensionality of the problem.
-In particular, most classical methods require a domain discretization, which allows the evaluation of the function at a finite set of predetermined grid points only.
-As a result, high-dimensional PDEs present particularly daunting challenges that necessitate innovative solution strategies as outlined in \cite{Karniadakis2021PhysicsInformed}.
+Concretely, models like PINNs aim to find specific solutions of PDEs that satisfy additional initial and/or boundary conditions; this setting is commonly referred to as an \emph{initial-boundary value problem} (IBVP).
+A typical example is predicting the evolution of a dynamical system from its initial state.
+These IBVPs appear in nearly every scientific discipline, making the development of reliable and efficient IBVP solvers a central challenge in computational science.
+While classical numerical methods, such as finite difference and finite element techniques \cite{leveque2007finite}, can effectively address these problems, their computational cost scales poorly with problem dimensionality.
+This curse of dimensionality makes high-dimensional PDEs particularly challenging and has motivated the development of meshless machine learning approaches.

+There are generally three strategies for embedding physical laws in ML models \cite{Karniadakis2021PhysicsInformed}: (i) incorporating them in the optimization, (ii) integrating them into the model architecture, or (iii) augmenting data using physics-based principles.
+While (iii) requires large amounts of costly-to-generate data, methods like PINNs (i) introduce atypical loss terms that may lead to serious failures \cite{krishnapriyan2021characterizingpossiblefailuremodes}.
+We therefore adopt the second approach, leveraging the inherent symmetries of PDEs --- namely their Lie symmetries --- by integrating them directly into the model structure.
+This is applicable in principle to any PDE with known Lie symmetries, as these symmetries inherently generate parametrized and expressive solutions.
+Moreover, using Lie symmetries instead of directly enforcing PDEs results in more stable and reliable model behaviour.

+Our method integrates predetermined parametrized Lie symmetries as learnable building blocks, enabling the model to compose symmetry transformations while provably remaining in the solution space of the underlying PDE.
+Consequently, for any choice of model parameters, the output exactly satisfies the PDE, reducing the optimization problem to fitting the initial-boundary conditions only.
+This makes optimization significantly more tractable and eliminates the difficult-to-handle PDE loss terms widely considered the principal challenge in PINNs.